Technical

 Note

-Except for Lisp values, each class has a four letter prefix that identifies it as belonging to a particular part of the class hierarchy.
+Except for values, each class has a four letter prefix that identifies it as belonging to a particular part of the class hierarchy.

 Refer to the Prefixes document for details.